 Position mower on a smooth, level surface.
 Set the cutting height to the highest position - 4 in.
 (102 mm) - for easy access under the deck to measure blade height.
-Refer to ADJUSTING CUTTING HEIGHT in Operating Instructions.
+Refer to Adjusting Cutting Height on page 40.

 NOTE: A block of wood cut 4 in.
 (102 mm) high is a convenient gauge to measure blade height above ground during the leveling process.